 Each sensor can monitor one node in the network tree.
 Thus, a sensor can be assigned to a device or a group.

-If the sensor is assigned to a group, it will monitor each device in that group.
+If the sensor is assigned to a group, it will monitor and be displayed for each device in that group.
 This can be useful when a particular monitoring scenario is viable for multiple devices.

 Therefore, to start monitoring a new device, it's enough to place it in a group to which the necessary sensors are already assigned.